fkr4eng/stafo/data/templates/prompt01_template_v0.md

 - Please generate your output as markdown list.
 No heading, no delimiter.
 - If you think that a piece of information cannot be represented by one of the above statements, just generate a comment with explanations.
 - If you think that basic mathematical concepts like 'set' or 'integer numbers' are implied from the context but not explicitely named, try to generate statements as described in Input Part 1 but add a comment saying 'infered knowlege'.
+- If you think you need to introduce a new relation that is not explicitely described, please do so.
 - In the LaTeX source code (Input Part 3 and Input Part 5) you can ignore the following:
     - `\label{...}`
     - `\index{...}`